 He said the district is working closely with the Multnomah County Health Department to mitigate the spread of the illness.
 He didn’t provide specifics about which illness was spreading, but the district included a link to the health department’s norovirus page in his statement.

-The Colton School District was also dealing with widespread illness Thursday morning.
-Colton Elementary School was delayed as a result.
+In Clackamas County, the Colton School District was also dealing with widespread illness.
+Colton Elementary School was delayed by three hours on Thursday morning as a result.